WCI-Computer-Science/WCI-Walks/README.md

 ```

 ## Technical info
-This web application is built with a Flask backend and Jinja2/HTML/CSS frontend.
+This web application is built with a Flask backend and HTML(Jinja2)/JavaScript frontend.
 It's deployed to Heroku and uses a Heroku PostgreSQL database add-on.
-It connects with Google's Fit API to automatically log distances.
+It connects with Strava's API to automatically log distances.

 ## App directory
 The starting point of the app is in wsgi.py.